ankithkonda/course_notes/Udacity Data Structures & Algorithms in Python.md

 So for APPROXIMATION Regardless of the best case or average case, it's still going to resolve to Big O of n - `O(n)` in linear time

-Calculate TIME effecieny example -
+Calculate SPACE effecieny example -

 For example if you need to copy the input string 3 times in the code, then its just -
 `O(3n)`